morandalex/notarization-registry/README.md

 With this process, you get

-- a zip with files with sha256 string the represent the tamper proof of the files
+- a zip with files with sha256 string that represent the tamper proof of the files
 - the tx link so you have the timestamp of the tamper proof

 ## Prerequites